TimBurg/MA_thesis_markdown/source/07_theory.md

    Assuming that $f^\varphi$ is continuous and
    ${t^\varphi \in \textrm{C}^1(\Omega) \cap \textrm{C}(\mathbb{S}_1)}$,
    then $t^\varphi$ is linear w.r.t.
-   to the second argument ie.:
+   to the surface normal ie.:
    \begin{subequations}\label{eq:equilibrium}
    \begin{align}
    t^\varphi (x^\varphi, n) &= T^\varphi (x^\varphi)n \qquad \forall x^\varphi \in \Omega, \! &\forall n \in \mathbb{S}_1\\
-   &\text{and} \nonumber\\
+   &\text{and additionally} \nonumber\\
      -\text{div}^\varphi T^\varphi (x^\varphi) &= f^\varphi   &\forall x^\varphi \in \Omega \label{eq:divT} \\
      T^\varphi (x^\varphi) &= T^\varphi (x^\varphi)^T         &\forall x^\varphi \in \Omega \\
-     T^\varphi (x^\varphi) n^\varphi &= g^\varphi(x^\varphi)  &\forall x^\varphi \in \Gamma^\varphi
+     T^\varphi (x^\varphi) n^\varphi &= g^\varphi(x^\varphi)  &\forall x^\varphi \in \Gamma_g^\varphi
    \end{align}\end{subequations}
-   where $\Gamma^\varphi$ is the part of $\partial \Omega$ where the boundary condition $g$ is prescribed and $\text{div}T = \partial_j T_{ij}, e_i$
+   where $\Gamma_g^\varphi$ is the part of $\partial \Omega$ where the boundary condition $g$ is prescribed and $\text{div}T = \partial_j T_{ij}, e_i$
    [See @philippe_ciarlet_mathematical_1990 p.63-65 for the proof]

-Notice that the forumulation above uses the stress tensor in the deformed configuration.
+Notice that the forumulation above uses the stress tensor in the deformed configuration where it is symmetric.
 The pullback of the tensor onto the reference configuration is achieved with the piola-transform after which it needs to be symmetrized again.
-This then yields the so-called first and second Piola-Kirchhoff-Stress-Tensors denoted with $\Sigma$.
+This then yields the so-called first and second Piola-Kirchhoff-Stress-Tensors of which the latter is denoted with $\Sigma$.
-The densities in the  pullback of the forces is often ignored.
-These are then called dead loads [see @philippe_ciarlet_mathematical_1990 chapter 2.7].
+A change in the force densities due to the deformation is often ignored.
+These forces are then called dead loads [see @philippe_ciarlet_mathematical_1990 chapter 2.7].

-They are omitted here for brevity but the second Piola-Kirchhoff-Stress is the stress tensor to be determined in the next chapter.
+The equilibirum equations for them are omitted here for brevity but the second Piola-Kirchhoff-Stress is the stress tensor to be determined in the next chapter.

+Another thing that is important is that the boundary condition can and will be only prescribed on a part of the boundary.

 ### Stess, strain and the equations of equilibrium in the linear case
 So far the theory is valid for all continuums but there are also nine unknown functions, namely the three components of the deformation and the six components of the stress tensor tensor.
-Luckily, several simplifictaions can be made in case of isotropic and homogeneous media that lead to a remarkably simple form of the tensor.
+However, several simplifictaions can be made in case of isotropic and homogeneous media that lead to a remarkably simple form of the tensor.

-To this end the chauchy strain tensor $C$ and its difference from unity $E$ is introduced.
+To this end the (right-) Chauchy (Green) strain tensor $C$ and its difference from unity $E$ is introduced.
+I will refer to $E$ simply as the strain tensor.
-They describes the first order local change in length-scale under a deformation and are via the fréchet derivative of the mapping $\varphi\mathrm{,} \: \nabla \varphi$:
+They describes the first order local change in length-scale under a deformation and are defined via the fréchet derivative of the mapping $\varphi\mathrm{:} \: \nabla \varphi$:

 $$\nabla \varphi = \begin{pmatrix}
 			\partial_1 u_1 & \partial_2 u_1 &  \partial_3 u_1 \\